segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 1. [Contact the Support team](https://segment.com/help/contact/) to receive a link to the Data Lakes landing page in your workspace.

-2. Once you're in the Data Lakes landing page, click **Configure Data Lakes**.
+2. Click the link provided, and from the Data Lakes landing page, click **Configure Data Lakes**.

 3. Select the source to connect to the Data Lakes destination.